Jose Garces: Television

 Garces has been a challenger on Iron Chef America, defeating Bobby Flay on a 2008 episode featuring melon.
 He also competed in the second season of The Next Iron Chef and he was selected the sixth Iron Chef after defeating opponent chef Jehangir Mehta on November 22, 2009.
 Garces debuted as an Iron Chef on January 17, 2010, when he defeated Seattle chef Rachel Yang in Battle Hawaiian Moi.
 In 2023, Garces was a competitor in season 4 of Tournament of Champions.

 Personal life

-In 2002, he married Beatriz Mirabal, a dentist.
+In 2002, he married Beatriz Garces, an executive in his Garces Group.
 The couple has a daughter, Olivia, and a son, Andres.